guyroyse/tracking-aircraft/README.md

 The _Flight UI_ presents flight data to the end user providing both map and detail views.
 It is designed to work alongside the _Flight Server_ and is useless without it.

-The run the demo, you need to spin up dump1090 and these three components.

-### Running dump1090
+### Quickstart

-In a dedicated window, launch dump1090 with the following command:
+In a dedicated window, launch dump1090 with one of the following commands:

 ```bash
 dump1090 --net --interactive              # for Mac or Windows